 Be sure to do some research on the safety of the product.
 You can contact the manufacturer and make inquiries about testing, safety and documentation.

 Additionally, it’s also important to remember that products that work for others might not work for you, for whatever reason.
 Thus, you will need to discover what works best for your body.

-It is safe and effective, and contains Alpha S1-Casein Tryptic Hydrolysate (Lactium) and L-Theanine, both of which are natural ingredients recognized as safe by the FDA.
+It is clinically tested, safe and effective, and contains Alpha S1-Casein Tryptic Hydrolysate (Lactium) and L-Theanine, both of which are natural ingredients recognized as safe by the FDA.

 Natural sleep supplements can help you if you’re having trouble falling or staying asleep.
 Because sleep is an important part of life and sleep deprivation can lead to a myriad of other physical and psychological issues, it is imperative that you seek help for your symptoms.